ganderson03/algorithmology-all-hands-object-subclassing/README.md

 # algorithmology-all-hands-object-subclassing

-## RQ: What is the performance or run type idnetification for instance of and type with built in data types such as [ _ ] and user defined types with classes and subclasses created by LLM.
+## RQ: How does the runtime performance of accessing and manipulating different data types vary across subclasses in an inheritance hierarchy, specifically within a polygon-based class structure